swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 ### Take in a `Clock` instance

-Polling confirmations could take in and use an custom Clock by test authors.
+Polling confirmations could take in and use a custom Clock by test authors.
 This is not supported because Polling is often used to wait out other delays, which may or may not use the specified Clock.
 By staying with the default continuous clock, Polling confirmations will continue to work even if a test